ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 print("The name of the winner is \(name) \(surname)!")
 {%- endhighlight -%}

-### Multi-line strings
+### Multi-line Strings

 Sometimes we need to create a multi-line string, and this is very easy in Swift.
-You just to use triple quotes and write your string inside it.
-You just need to ensure that triple quotes is declared in a different line from the string.
+You just use triple quotes and write your string inside them.
+Just ensure that the triple quotes are declared on a different line from the string.

 {%- highlight swift -%}
 var multilineMessage = """